Obersan6/PsychoDiagnose-sample/README.md

-⚠️ This sample repository is currently being developed.
+# 🚧 This sample repository is currently being developed!

 # 🧠 PsychoDiagnose – Sample Repository